sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 * You must work in a team of exactly two students (given an odd number of students we may have one team of three per section).
 * Your partner must be in your section (no exceptions).
 * Only one of you should fork the base repo for this assignment.
-The one that forks the repo should then add the other team member as a collaborator on Github for that repo.
+The one that forks the repo should then add the other team member as a collaborator on GitHub for that repo.

 Teaming Guidance: